Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ2: Calibration in LLMs

 \subsection{Model Calibration}

 Calibration, initially developed for forecasting~\cite{murphy1977reliabilityofforecasts, dawid1982wellcalibratedbayesian, degroot1983comparisonforecaster}, is a technique to assess and improve the quality of uncertainty estimates by ensuring that models provide more transparent and reliable predictive probabilities~\cite{hendrycks2021unsolved}.
-Since modern deep learning models frequently rely on softmax output probabilities to estimate uncertainty, improper calibration can lead to misleading confidence scores, which is particularly problematic in high-stakes decision-making tasks. \eat{Uncertainty of models can provide information about the competence and sufficiency of their results, however, models are usually overconfident in their predictions~\cite{guo2017calibration}.
-The probabilistic output that a large model infers for an event should reflect the true frequency of that event \cite{kumar2019verified}.}To achieve proper calibration, a model's predicted confidence level (e.g., the softmax score $\alpha$) should align with its actual accuracy~\cite{kumar2019verified}.
+Since modern deep learning models frequently rely on softmax output probabilities to estimate uncertainty, improper calibration can lead to misleading confidence scores, which is particularly problematic in high-stakes decision-making tasks.
+To achieve proper calibration, a model's predicted confidence level (e.g., the softmax score $\alpha$) should align with its actual accuracy~\cite{kumar2019verified}.
 In other words, among all instances where the model assigns a confidence of $\alpha$, the proportion of correct predictions should approximate $\alpha$.
 This alignment can be evaluated through techniques such as reliability diagrams, expected calibration error (ECE), and temperature scaling (TS) \cite{guo2017calibration}.
 A classification model can be considered calibrated if:

 where $f(X)$ function that maps the feature space $X$ and label space $Y$, while $\hat{p}_{f}$ represents the predicted confidence $\alpha$ of $f$.
 To assess calibration, we can partition this confidence into intervals and construct reliability diagrams~\cite{niculescu2005predictingreldiag}, which visualize the relationship between predicted confidence and actual accuracy within each interval.
-These diagrams help identify whether the model is under-confident, over-confident, or well-calibrated, providing insights into model reliability based on bin-wise accuracy and confidence.
 While achieving perfect accuracy in real-world scenarios is often infeasible~\cite{si2022promptinggpt3reliable}, perfect calibration of uncertainty remains an attainable goal~\cite{nguyen2015posteriorcal, laves2019well}.

 Post-hoc or post-training methods, such as TS \cite{guo2017calibration}, Platt scaling \cite{platt1999prbbplattscaling}, histogram binning \cite{zadrozny2001histogrambinning}, and training with label smoothing \cite{muller2019whendoeslabelsmoothinghelp}, are classical methods of calibration.
 Mixup training with learning the complexity of samples was proposed to calibrate the pre-trained language models \cite{park2022mixupcalibration}.
 We note that open-box methods of calibration can be complex and difficult to apply to LLMs, but they can be more informative of inner states than post-hoc methods~\cite{schuster2022confident}.